 Below are a couple photos showing the screw plate with a few modern screws that fit that plate.
 I also measured the root diameter of the holes in the screw plate using wire number twist drills.
 The fit of the drills is between .001″-.003″.
 I have also shown the data associated with using #4 and #6 machine screw blanks to cut screws using the screw plate.
 I will continue working to develop a set of tap drills, square reamers, taps, and screw mills from this screw plate to cut the screws required of a flintlock.

 I have learned the hard way that it is very easy to twist off a screw blank in this screw plate and very hard to get out the broken bit.
 I was able to drill out and pick out most of the metal, but some was stuck down in a thread.
 It is hard to clean out a 4-48 thread.
-I made a tap, using the smaller hole, and a screw blank which I case hardened.
+I made a tap, using the larger hole, with a screw blank which I tapered and case hardened.
 If I was planning to use it more than once, I would have forged it out of a piece of w-1, but using the screw blank was quick and easy.
 It worked just fine.

 Anyway, I have learned that the screw blank needs to be smaller than I would normally think due to the expansion from swaging; and that I need to be very careful about the pressure I apply.